-- Mitigate the effects of known vulnerabilities in relation to their risk and exposure potential.
+- Mitigate the effects of known vulnerabilities concerning their risk and exposure potential.

 - Monitor the IT environment continuously to locate vulnerable IT assets and take decisive action.

-Developing a truly effective cybersecurity program takes time, effort and professional insight.
-To learn more about how threat and vulnerability management can protect your manufacturing firm from cybercrime, visit Certitude Security's website or schedule a consultation today.
+Developing a sufficient threat and vulnerability management program takes time, effort, and professional insight.
+To learn more about how threat and vulnerability management can protect your manufacturing business from cyber crime, visit Certitude Security’s website or schedule a consultation today.